 Ahh, those skinny runway models.
-They always seem to make wearing long, loose cardigans look like a breeze, when we all know for the average midlifer, it’s not quite that easy.
-Lumps, bumps, and shoulders that slope can make a swingy sweater look more like a sloppy, frumpy old housecoat, if you don’t know how to style one right.
+They always make wearing long, loose cardigans look like a breeze when for the average midlifer, it’s not quite that easy.
+Lumps, bumps, and aging shoulders that slope can make a swingy sweater look more like a frumpy old housecoat if you don’t know how to style it right.

-If you can relate and have shied away from wearing long cardigans, it’s time to take a second look.
-Here are a few reasons to love cardigans along with some tips on how to wear them without looking sloppy.
+If you’ve shied away from wearing long cardigans for this very reason, it’s time to take a second look.
+Here are 5 reasons to love long cardigans and tips on how to wear them without looking sloppy.

 There are plenty of good reasons to embrace a long cardigan:

 - They’re warm and cozy.
 You’ll want to live in them all winter!

 - They’re a great way to deal with a sleeveless top, which I know many of you aren’t big on because you prefer to cover your arms.

 - They give an outfit more presence.
 They are not as commanding as a jacket, but since they are semi-structured, they do give you some power, albeit in a gentler way.

 - Long cardigans are also perfect for traveling.
 When you are on a plane, train, or in the car, you want something light, warm, and comfy, and a long cardigan is it!

 - If you steer clear of long cardigans because, in your mind, an oversize knit = ten pounds heavier, then know this: there’s are ways to wear a long cardigan that can actually be very slimming.

 How to Wear a Long Cardigan with Jeans